runatlantis/atlantis/runatlantis.io/docs/deployment.md

 Once you're done, see [Next Steps](#next-steps).

 ### Google Compute Engine (CCE)
-It's also possible to run Atlantis on Google Compute Engine.

-There's a Terraform module available that deploys Atlantis as a Docker container on a managed Compute Engine instance.
+Atlantis can also be run on Google Compute Engine using a Terraform module that deploys it as a Docker container on a managed Compute Engine instance.

-The Terraform module features creation of a Cloud load balancer, Container-Optimized OS based VM, a persistent data disk and a managed instance group: [https://github.com/bschaatsbergen/terraform-gce-atlantis](https://github.com/bschaatsbergen/terraform-gce-atlantis).
+This Terraform module features the creation of a Cloud load balancer, a Container-Optimized OS-based VM, a persistent data disk, and a managed instance group.[https://github.com/bschaatsbergen/terraform-gce-atlantis](https://github.com/bschaatsbergen/terraform-gce-atlantis).

 When you're finished, see [Next Steps](#next-steps).